kingrift/characterquiz/README.md

 ## Modding

 You can add/remove characters to/from this game by adding/removing their image files in the /Assets/Images/Characters/ folder.
 The character's image should be named after the character (e.g. Sung Jin-Woo > jin-woo_sung.png).
-The image should be 230x345 pixels in size.
+The image should be 230x345 pixels in size for the best outcome.

 You can add/remove background music to/from this game by adding/removing audio files in the /Assets/Audio/ folder.
 Only the audio files supported by pygame will work.